 A Bangor Daily News/Ipsos poll released this week puts him 6 points ahead of LePage, 42-36, with Independent Eliot Cutler earning a

-Countering the Democratic pickup in Maine, Republican Sam Brownback earns a Weak GOP Hold
+Countering the Democratic pickup in Maine, Republican Sam Brownback earns a Weak GOP Hold rating

 in his bid to retain the top job in Kansas.
 Over the summer, it looked like Brownback was one of the more vulnerable sitting

 governors this election.
-Recent polling data
+Recent polling data shows the race

 Even if we cast a suspicious eye on a partisan poll and a Fox News poll giving him leads of three and six